Enzyme Gummies, Built to Last: What It Really Takes

 If you're using gelatin

-Gelatin is protein, which means protease may gradually weaken the gel network under certain conditions.
-The result can be slow, frustrating drift that shows up as customer complaints, not as an obvious failure on the production floor.
+Gelatin is protein, so protease can gradually weaken the gel network under certain conditions.
+The result can be slow, frustrating drift: softening or “melting” texture, shape deformation, weeping/syneresis (moisture release), and batch-to-batch chew inconsistency – problems that show up as customer complaints, not as obvious floor failures.

 If you're using pectin

 Pectin systems typically avoid the “protease eats the base” dynamic, but they often run in a more acidic range to set correctly.
-That can be tough on enzyme stability if pH isn’t managed intentionally.
+That's tough on enzyme stability if pH isn't managed intentionally.

 pH control: more than taste, more than a number

-In many gummy projects, acids are treated like flavor tools-adjust for tartness, check pH, move on.
-Enzyme gummies don’t allow that shortcut.
-Enzyme stability is often pH-sensitive, and different enzymes can tolerate different ranges.
+In many gummy projects, acids are treated like flavor tools – adjust for tartness, check pH, move on.
+Enzyme gummies don't allow that shortcut.
+Enzyme stability is often pH-sensitive, and different enzymes tolerate different ranges.

 Heat strategy: “post-add” is only the starting point

-One operational point that deserves extra attention is rework.
-Re-melting gummies may be normal in many programs, but enzyme gummies often can’t tolerate extra heat cycles without measurable activity impact.
-The rework policy should be written into batch records and justified with data-not left as an informal “we’ll see” practice.
+Rework deserves special attention.
+Re-melting gummies may be normal in many programs, but enzyme gummies often can't tolerate extra heat cycles without measurable activity impact.
+The rework policy should be written into batch records and justified with data – not left as an informal “we'll see” practice.

 Moisture and water activity: where shelf life is won or lost